SimEli/ToDoListK/Readme.txt

-    * change input date for "datetime" ?  and remove split in edit task

-    * attr for CHECKED = sstarted stopped or done. default = not    started color for status of each tasks
     --> whitesmoke for "done" = weird
     --> fff3b0 for "started" = not "yellowish" temporarly changed.
     -->  var o={'notStarted':'done','done':'notStarted', 'started':'done'}; check if OK, on click when started = done but on reclick = notStarted (need to go in edit mode and restart task)

     * !
 CSS for tooltip ! and tooltip remaining time

     * relations between lists and tasks and in selection list